nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/tagging.md

 - quote

 {{#> callout type='info' }}
 Since 10.3, if using the service based on the `NXTag` facet, it is possible to use these characters except the percent when creating tags.
 This can be enabled or disabled with the following configuration property: `nuxeo.tag.sanitization.enabled`.
 By default they are not usable (`nuxeo.tag.sanitization.enabled=true`).
 {{/callout}}

 Characters will be removed by service.

 ## Functional Overview

-{{{multiexcerpt 'functional-overview' page='USERDOC:Tags'}}}
+{{{multiexcerpt 'functional-overview' space='userdoc' page='tags'}}}

 ## Tag Service Features